HackYourFuture-CPH/hyf-project-template/api/README.md

 # The API package

-This package sets up a [Express](https://expressjs.com/) API server and a connection to a SQL database using [Knex](https://knexjs.org/).
+This package sets up a [Express](https://expressjs.com/) API server and a connection to a database (SQLite by default) using [Knex](https://knexjs.org/).

 For development you can run the command `npm run dev` which uses `nodemon` to watch files and restarts the server when a change happens.
+You can find the API at [http://localhost:3001/api](http://localhost:3001/api).

-You can visit [http://localhost:3001/api](http://localhost:3001/api) which will test the connection to the database.
+There is an example route set up at "/" which you can implement to quickly test the connection to the database.

-There is no build step so when deploying it is enough to run `npm run start`.
+There is no build step, so when deploying it is enough to just run `npm run start`.

 ## Environment variables

 You can set environment variables in the `.env` file or in the Render.com environment variables section.

-When you start a fresh project, make sure to copy the `.env` file by using `cp .env-example .env`.
+When you start a fresh project, check out `.env-template` to get started.
+Create a file called `.env` and copy the contents of the template as a starting point (or just run `cp .env-template .env`).

 ## Database clients

-The package comes installed with both a MySQL client for local development and a PostgreSQL client to use on [Render.com](https://render.com).
+The package comes installed with an SQLite, MySQL, and PostgreSQL client.
+Here's a quick suggestion for use cases:
+1. SQLite for quick, simple file-based storage
+2. MySQL for more advanced data storage (requires you to run a database service)
+3. PostgreSQL, similar to MySQL and used on our recommended hosting platform Render.com

-You can change which client to use by changing the `DB_CLIENT` environment variable (either `mysql2` or `pg`).
+You can decide which client to use by changing the `DB_CLIENT` environment variable.
+See `.env-template` for more info.

-## Database managed with code
+## Advanced database management

 You can get far with a simple `.sql` file to manage your database but if you'd prefer to manage your database with Knex, you can use [Knex Migrations](https://knexjs.org/guide/migrations.html) to set up your schema (as well as rollback schema changes across versions).

 You can also use [Knex Seeds](https://knexjs.org/guide/migrations.html#seed-files) to populate your database with data.

 Combined, these two techniques make it very easy to experiment with changes to your database or recover your database if something happens to it.

 It also makes it possible to share temporary schema changes with others during Pull Request testing.

 ## Deploying

-> Last tested: 2024-04-11
+> Last tested: 2025-07-08

 ### Deploying a PostgreSQL database